🇺🇸 Federal Income Tax Calculator

 How do you calculate income tax after salary?

-First, follow our six steps formula to work out the total income taxes.
+First, follow our six steps formula to calculate the total income taxes.
 Then subtract the total taxes from your gross income.
-If a single filer earn $60,000 per annual and his/her total income tax is $9,000, his/her after-tax income will be $51,000.
+If a single filer earns $60,000 annually and the total income tax is $9,000, the after-tax income will be $51,000.